 To avoid major mishaps, make sure to keep the following tips in mind when creating your outdoor lighting design.

-- Choose The Right Materials and Finishes: While it’s very common for exterior fixtures to lose their aesthetic appeal in a season or two, you can avoid this by selecting the right materials and finishes to maximize their durability and weather-resiistance.
+Choose The Right Materials and Finishes: While it’s very common for exterior fixtures to lose their aesthetic appeal in a season or two, you can avoid this by selecting the right materials and finishes to maximize their durability and weather-resistance.
 Steel is suitable in most dry or damp outdoor locations, although aluminum is ideal for virtually any location, including coastal or tropical areas where corrosive salty air and strong UV are significant factors.
 Brass is another popular option, as some people like its weathered appearance.
 Selecting the right finish is critical to fixture’s longevity as well — always opt for powder coat finishes, as wet coat paints rarely are fragile and will degrade quickly.
-At Hammerton we use only architectural grade AAMA 2604-rated particularly finishes, which provide an exceptional standard of weather-resistance.
-We also recommend pre-treating both steel and aluminum fixtures for an added measure of durability.
-You can learn more about our finishes and pretreatment processes on our website.
+At Hammerton we use super durable AAMA 2604/2605 finishes, which provide the industry’s highest standard for UV and corrosion resistance.
+Our outdoor fixtures are also marine-grade pretreated, for an added measure of durability.
+You can learn more about our finishes and pretreatment processes here.

 As you can see, there are many factors to consider if you’re planning to revamp your outdoor lighting plan this summer.
 Contact Hammerton to help you select exterior figures that meet both your functional and aesthetic requirements.